SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticLoadBalancingV2ListenerRuleAction.md

 ### -TargetGroupArn
 The Amazon Resource Name ARN of the target group.
-Specify only when Type is forward.
+Specify only when Type is forward and you want to route to a single target group.
+To route to one or more target groups, use ForwardConfig instead.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticloadbalancingv2-listenerrule-actions.html#cfn-elasticloadbalancingv2-listener-actions-targetgrouparn
 PrimitiveType: String